KelvenH/ConnectZ/README.md

 ## Specific Challenges:

-- Taking argument (filename) from CLI & reading content (see acknowledgment below for guidance used)
+- Taking argument (filename) from CLI & reading content (see acknowledgment below for guidance used).
-- Defining approach to assess outcome (turn by turn vs final status) - i.e. factoring in 'illegal continue' as all other requirements can be determined by  assessing after all moves performed.
+- Defining approach to assess outcome (turn by turn vs final status).

 ## Acknowledgements: